 If you are planning to traverse through the lowlands, you should be prepared to prevent giardia by filtering or boiling your water, or using water purification tablets.
 Giardia cysts have been found in lakes and streams on both the north and south sides of the Alaska Range.

-Please take care to recycle and minimize waste when possible.
+Please take care to recycle and minimize waste.

 Snow Shovels and Saws